What are Google Merchant Feed Rules?

 One of the most important fields in the Google feed is the product category, which ensures that the products show up for the right search queries.

-Google wants merchants to use their own taxonomy and they need to match their products to the most specific Google sub-sub category.
+Google wants retailers to use Google's own taxonomy and to match their products to the most specific Google sub-sub-category.

-Unfortunately, considering how important the category field is in the feed performance, Google Merchant feed rules doesn't support merchants with syncing their products to their mandatory taxonomy.
+Unfortunately, considering how important the category field is in the feed performance, Google Merchant feed rules doesn't support online reatailers with syncing their products to their mandatory taxonomy.

 This means that they need to prepare the categories manually, which is a tremendous hassle.

 With DataFeedWatch things are much easier.
 We have integrated the category mapping, meaning that we are providing merchants with a system that makes a very tedious job workable.